AnthonyTudorov/PALISADE-SizeOf-Fork/README-build.md

 	brew install gnu-tar
 	brew install lzip

 Follow the instructions above for other CMAKE/MAKE-related steps.
+Please note that in macOS "cmake .." needs to be run twice (the first time) but this will be fixed before v1.6 is out.